 In December 2017, Transport Scotland published an interim report into its Ferry Services Procurement Policy Review and Mr Yousaf MSP made a statement to Parliament advising that it was the Government's desire not to put the next Clyde and Hebrides Ferry Services contract out to tender in 2024.
 It believed that with some minor changes to the constitution of David MacBrayne Ltd. the contract can be awarded directly to an in-house provider, such as CalMac Ferries Ltd, if they are compliant with the Teckal exemption and EU state aid rules.

 The policy review is continuing to assess the governance arrangements required for a company owned by Scottish Ministers to be in a position to receive a direct award.

-The Clyde and Hebrides Ferry Services network will continue to be operated by publicly-owned CalMac under the terms of the recently tendered contract until 2024.
+The Clyde and Hebrides Ferry Services network will continue to be operated by CalMac under the terms of the current contract until 2024.

-The Northern Isles Ferry Services contract, currently operated by Serco NorthLink, will be extended until October 2019 and a decision on whether it would be possible to make a direct award taken in the Spring of 2018.
+The Northern Isles Ferry Services contract, currently operated by Serco NorthLink, has been extended until October 2019 and the tender process for the next contract is now underway.